AshtonRopp/Embedded_Neural_Network/README.md

 ## Results
+### Optimization Part A
-- 65% reduction in power
+- x% reduction in power
-- 2% reduction in size
+- x% reduction in size
 - WNS from -2.52 to 0.17

 ## Resources